 In a way, New Jersey is kind of like a time capsule with this one.
 We're the only state in the nation that still has gas attendants at every single gas station.

 Yes, you'll find attendants in other states, but not as an in-demand job.
-And thanks to the citizens of New Jersey, gas attendants will remain common and in demand here, despite their scarce existence anywhere else.
+And thanks to the citizens of New Jersey not wanting to pump themselves, gas attendants will remain common and in demand here, despite their scarce existence anywhere else.

-If it weren't for that, you can bet the gas attendant would've made the list of the once-common jobs in New Jersey (read about the latest push to bring self-serve gas to New Jersey here).
+If it weren't for that, you can bet the gas attendant would've made the list of the once-common jobs in New Jersey.

 2025 Beach Badge prices at the Jersey Shore (Canva/Karen Muller)